tlevine/dada.pink/index.rst

 Notes to other people are at
 `www.thomaslevine.com <http://www.thomaslevine.com>`.

-Below are directions about how Tom should live his life and about how other people can interact with him.
+Below is a table of contents of the site, written both for Tom and not-Tom.

 Tom
 ---

+`/install/ </install/>`
-What do I do when I get a new computer?
+    Do this when you get a new computer.
-    Go to `/install/ </install/>`

-How do I schedule things?
-    Go to `/schedule/ </schedule/>`.
+`/schedule/ </schedule/>`
+    Schedule things here.

+`/disseminate/ </disseminate/>`.
-How do I apply to grants, write papers, &c.?
+    Apply to grants, write papers, &c.
-    Go to `/disseminate/ </disseminate/>`.

 Not Tom
 -------

+`/schedule/ </schedule/>`
+    Check Tom's schedule.